top of page

 Have Great Fun with Riddles

 Children all over the world love riddles.
-From as early as age 7 years, riddles can easily and quickly be a favourite form of verbal amusement and an effective way of developing communication and language skills.
+From as early as age 7 years, riddles can easily and quickly be a favorite form of verbal amusement and an effective way of developing communication and language skills.
 Since children enjoy riddles, this invariably becomes a contagious fun-filled learning activity Simultaneously, their young curious minds are simulated and their ability to articulate thoughts and ideas are sharpened.
 Further, their vocabulary expands effortlessly while they gleefully exchange riddles with family and friends.
-An interesting fun aspect °Middles is that often the expected ansvmr does note urn out right as in words that can be cast to give an interesting twist to its meaning such as in puns and idioms.
+An interesting fun aspect °Middles is that often the expected answer does note urn out right as in words that can be cast to give an interesting twist to its meaning such as in puns and idioms.

 The pleasure children derive from riddles is an invaluable gift that parents and teachers should provide.
 Their hole ones would get inspired and create their own riddles in the process.
 Among other positive spin-offs, this greatly boosts their innate creativity and understanding of logical relationship of words, that in tum, enhances their overall intellectual prowess.
 Beyond question, riddles present a most powerful teaming educational tool in respect to developing proficiency in language in a fim-filled way.